Classical Geometric Fluctuation Relations: Detailed FR for SFI

-\begin{theorem}[Detailed Geometric Fluctuation Relation] Consider now the probability $P_{F}(\iota_{\theta})$ of observing a particular value of $\iota_{\theta}$ in the forward trajectory; that distribution can be written in terms of a $\delta$-Dirac averaged by the ensemble of forward paths,
+\paragraph{Proposition I: Detailed Geometric Fluctuation Relation --} Given the Crooks Fluctuation theorem holds, consider the probability $P_{F}(\iota_{f})$ of observing a particular set of $\{\iota_{f}(t)\}$ values in the forward trajectory.
+This distribution can be written in terms of a Dirac delta function averaged by the ensemble of forward paths,